Grat10borg/WobbleWall2/README.md

 - Subscriber is 🔷
 - VIP is: 🔻

+The chat has support for BetterTV, FrankerFaceZ 7TV and Twitch pronouns

 ## Setting WobbleWall up

 To setup Wobblewall please make a config.js file in scripts/ named "config.js"